leonardoaraujosantos/LearnSegmentation/README.md

 Real-Time Semantic Segmentation](https://arxiv.org/pdf/1606.02147.pdf)
 * [Playing for Data: Ground Truth from Computer Games](https://arxiv.org/pdf/1608.02192.pdf)

+### Improving results
+One technique to improve the "bublish" effect from the segmentation network is to use Conditional Random Fields as a post-processing stage, which refines our segmentation by taking into account pure RGB features of image and probabilities produced by our network.

 ### Testing
 Just download [this checkpoint compressed file](https://drive.google.com/open?id=0B2RH2qnlKMlEeTBmQnQ2RHVOaEU), extract somewhere and change on the [testing notebook](https://github.com/leonardoaraujosantos/LearnSegmentation/blob/master/src/notebooks/Tensorflow_Segmentation.ipynb) the checkpoint path.